Pfäfers: Vättis

-Vättis on about 940 m above sea level and has approximately 460 inhabitants.
-The most important branches of trade are agriculture and forestry as well as the industry of the second sector.
+Vättis lies about 940 m above sea level and has approximately 460 inhabitants.
+The main economic activities are agriculture, forestry, and secondary-sector industry.

-A place of interest is the Drachenloch museum.
-Finds from the prehistorical place of discovery are exposed there.
-In Gaspus is the lower station of the cable way to Vättnerberg situated.
-Numerous hiking tours to the superb world of the alps start in Vättnerberg.
+One place of interest is the Drachenloch museum, where finds from the prehistoric site are on display.
+Gaspus houses the lower station of the cableway to Vättnerberg.
+Numerous hiking routes into the Alps start at Vättnerberg.

-Behind Vättis lies the Calfeisental valley, which is as well a popular hiking area.
+Behind Vättis lies the Calfeisental valley, which is also a popular hiking area.